LeighAllenDev/Back-to-the-arcade/README.md

       * On Laptops and Desktops the Navigation links span across the top-right of the screen and the Logo is fixed to the left of the screen.

 ### The Site Features:
+ * Each page of the website follows the same basic structure with a Hero image followed by 1 or more sections.
+ * Each hero image has a cover text element and these all follow the same design structure as this provides consistancy above the whole site.
+ * The index and Features pages both employ the same design style with a center image surrounded by text, note that for responsiveness this image only appears on larger devices, while on smaller devices the text stacks on top of each other.

 ### Footer